The cover-up on antibiotic-resistant bacteria Dr. Yeung reported may explain the spread of deadly diseases doctors and veterinarians confront today.

-Was this 2002 release considered obscure or was it suppressed?
-Is this why, by 2015, "new" bacterial diseases are spreading across the world?
+Was this 2002 release considered obscure or was it so revealing that pharmaceutical companies and vaccine makers suppressed it?
+Is this why "new" bacterial diseases spread around the world so quickly?

 Dr. Waisees Yeung, Feb.
 2002